 5. "The General Assembly should consider funding education and research on electromagnetic radiation and health as schools add WiFi to classrooms."

 6. The Maryland Department of Health and Mental Hygiene should "ask the United States Department of Health and Human Services to formally petition the FCC to revisit the exposure limit to ensure it is protective of children's health and that it relies on current science."

 "While this report focused on WiFi radiation in schools, there are additional concerns about mobile phones and cell phone towers.
-CEHPAC plans to take a look at these broader issues over the next year," the Report states.
+CEHPAC plans to look at these broader issues over the next year," the CEHPAC Council Report states.

-"If you plan to watch a movie on your device, download it first, then switch to airplane mode while you watch in order to avoid unnecessary radiation exposure," recommends the American Academy of Pediatrics as part of its "Ten Tips on Cell Phone Radiation."
+"If you plan to watch a movie on your device, first download it, then switch to airplane mode while you watch in order to avoid unnecessary radiation exposure," recommends the American Academy of Pediatrics as part of its "Ten Tips on Cell Phone Radiation."

 The Council heard testimony from health organizations and from parents who reside in multiple counties in the State of Maryland, including Montgomery County, Prince Georges County, Anne Arundel County, Baltimore County and Howard County.
 The Council also received hundreds of pages of expert scientific material and comments prior to the final Report, which the Council has posted on their website.

 "Parents have a right to know if there is an environmental hazard in the classroom and actions that can be taken to reduce exposure.
 The stakes are so high for our children, yet we are way behind what has been happening around the world.
 Over 20 countries have taken steps and in some cases passed legislation to protect their youngest and most vulnerable citizens and it is time we do the same for ours," stated Montgomery County parent Laura Simon, pointing to countries like France, Cyprus and Israel.